Hi, I'm Andie.

 In a large frying pan over medium heat, brown the beef.

-Add the garlic, thyme, tomato puree, and leek, cooking for a few minutes.
+Add the onion, garlic, thyme, and tomato puree, cooking for a few minutes.

-Add the carrots and celery, and cook, stirring, for a couple minutes.
+Add the carrots and cook, stirring, for a couple minutes.

 Add the beef stock and bay leaf.
-Simmer for about 10 minutes or until the vegetables are tender and the meat is cooked through.
+Simmer for about 10 minutes or until the carrots are tender and the meat is cooked through.

 Meanwhile, in a large pot of salted water cook the pasta according to the time on the package.
 Once it is tender, drain.